On the optimality of universal classifiers for finite-length individual test sequences: Abstract

 We consider pairs of finite-length individual sequences that are realizations of unknown, finite alphabet, stationary sources in a class $ {M}$ of sources with vanishing memory (e.g. stationary Markov sources).

-The task of a universal classifier is to decide whether the two sequences are emerging from the same source or from two distinct sources in $ M$, and it has to carry this task without any prior knowledge of the two underlying probability measures.
-Given some fidelity function and a fidelity criterion, the probability of classification error for a given universal classifier is defined.
+The task of a universal classifier is to decide whether the two sequences are emerging from the same source or are emerging from two distinct sources in $ {M}$, and it has to carry this task without any prior knowledge of the two underlying probability measures.

-Two fidelity functions are defined for pairs of $\bar N$ -sequences: The normalized Kullback-Leibler KL-divergence and an alternative variable-length, VL-divergence.
-Just like the normalized KL divergence for $ N$-blocks, the VL-divergence measures the amount of "difference" between two associated $N$-th order probability measures.
+Given a fidelity function and a fidelity criterion, the probability of classification error for a given universal classifier is defined.

-Relative to either the the normalized KL-divergence or the alternative VL-divergence and following Wyner and Ziv (1996), it is demonstrated that if the length of the individual sequences $\bar N$ is below a ``Threshold'' length $N_0$ that depends on the class $M$, any universal classifier will fail with high probability.
+Two universal classifiers are defined for pairs of $N$ -sequence: A "classical" fixed-length (FL) universal classifier and an alternative variable-length (VL) universal classifier.

-It is shown that a proposed universal variable-length (VL)-classifier that is inspired by the ZMM algorithm that was introduced by Ziv and Merhav (1993) is ${\it optimal}$ relative to the VL-divergence in the sense that if $\bar N\geq N_{0}^{1+\epsilon}$ , where $\epsilon=\epsilon(N_0)$ is a small positive number that vanishes for large $N_0$. the classification error is negligible and tends to zero when $\bar N$ is getting large.
+Following Wyner and Ziv (1996) it is demonstrated that if the length of the individual sequences $N$ is such that ${N}< {N_0}^{1-\epsilon}$, any universal classifier will fail with high probability . ( $N_0$ is a constant that is being determined by the parameters of $M$ and $\epsilon$ is an arbitrarily small positive number).